bruin-data/bruin-vscode/README.md

 ## Release Notes

-### Latest Release: v0.7.4
+### Latest Release: v0.7.5

-## Fixed
+### Fixed
+- Introduced a clear differentiation between render errors and validation errors.
+Previously, render errors were not being displayed when encountered, leading to confusion.
+- Implemented a fallback mechanism to ensure compatibility with older CLI versions where the SQL preview and render error might not be displayed because of recent updates.

+### Improved
+- CSS Adjustments: Updated CSS for `run` and `validate` buttons to ensure visual coherence and maintain clickability.

+### Previous Highlights
+### 0.7.4
 - The extension activation on snowflake and bigQuery SQL as well as other languages is fixed.

-### Previous Highlights
 ### 0.7.3
 - Enhances the validation error display, and adds the expand functionality to hide/show the error details.